vintasoftware/entity-embed/README.md

 Using Entity Embed, you can train a deep learning model to transform records into vectors in an N-dimensional embedding space.
 Thanks to a contrastive loss, those vectors are organized to keep similar records close and dissimilar records far apart in this embedding space.
 Embedding records enables [scalable ANN search](http://ann-benchmarks.com/index.html), which means finding thousands of candidate duplicate pairs of records per second per CPU.

 Entity Embed achieves Recall of ~0.99 with Pair-Entity ratio below 100 on a variety of datasets. **Entity Embed aims for high recall at the expense of precision.
 Therefore, this library is suited for the Blocking/Indexing stage of an Entity Resolution pipeline.**  A scalabale and noise-tolerant Blocking procedure is often the main bottleneck for performance and quality on Entity Resolution pipelines, so this library aims to solve that.
-Note the ANN search on embedded records returns several candidate pairs that must be filtered to find the best matching pairs, possibly with a pairwise classifier.
+Note the ANN search on embedded records returns several candidate pairs that must be filtered to find the best matching pairs, possibly with a pairwise classifier (an [example](#Examples) for that is available).

 Entity Embed is based on and is a special case of the [AutoBlock model described by Amazon](https://www.amazon.science/publications/autoblock-a-hands-off-blocking-framework-for-entity-matching).